Sampling Algebra Structures on Minimal Free Resolutions: Results

 We visualize the observed classes in six tables:

 For reasons of space, these tables are limited to the ranges $5\leq m\leq 9$ and $2\leq n\leq 9$.
 Full tables with ranges $5 \leq m \le 12$ and $2 \leq n \leq 10$ are available online, see \ref{Repository}.
 For a fixed pair $(m,n)$, call the collection of all classes with these $m$ and $n$ values the $(m,n)$-box.
-Within each $(m,n)$-box, the tables have either $(p,r)$-cells (Tables \ref{tableBGT}--\ref{tableBGTBin}) or $(p,q)$-cells (Tables \ref{tableH}--\ref{tableHBin}), according to the possible values of $p$, $q$, and $r$, which are known to be bounded by functions of $m$ and $n$; see \cite[1.1]{CVW20Linkage} for class $\H$ and \cite[3.1]{Avramov12} for class $\G$.
+Within each $(m,n)$-box, the tables have either $(p,r)$-cells (Tables \ref{tableBGT}--\ref{tableBGTBin}) or $(p,q)$-cells (Tables \ref{tableH}--\ref{tableHBin}), according to the possible values of $p$, $q$, and $r$, which are known to be bounded by functions of $m$ and $n$; see \cite[Theorem 1.1]{CVW20Linkage} for class $\H$ and \cite[Theorem 3.1]{Avramov12} for class $\G$.
 Dotted cells represent classes that are known to be unrealizable; they are separated from cells representing permissible classes with a black border.
+Of the permissible classes, those that have not been observed are represented by white boxes.
 Classes that have been observed in the experiment have cells colored a shade of gray (Tables \ref{tableBGT} and \ref{tableH}) or black (Tables \ref{tableBGTMon}, \ref{tableBGTBin}, \ref{tableHMon}, and \ref{tableHBin}).
 Tables \ref{tableBGT} and \ref{tableH} are colored according to the frequency with which each class was observed in the experiments.
 The darker the coloring, the more frequently the class was observed.
 These tables are colored using the same scale.